 We consider ourselves very lucky if we find a parking space within half a kilometre of our destination.
 “I think we should walk all the way from home instead of just half the way.
 At least that way we’d be spared the parking drama,” says the elder one in all seriousness.
 “It would also give us some exercise and reduce the pollution from at least one car,” the younger one puts in his tuppence’ worth.

-He is a completely different person while on a highway — relaxed and humming.
+To be fair, he is a completely different person while on a highway — relaxed and humming.
 But never did he go beyond 70 kmph.
-And so relaxed in fact that he sometimes began snoring softly, eyes wide open.
+And so relaxed in fact that he sometimes begins snoring softly, eyes wide open.
 I am tense as a wound up toy while on a highway with him and keep him talking.
 He has never accepted that he had dozed off though!

-When the older one began driving, he had to swear a solemn oath to abide by certain conditions every time he took the car out — one of them being that the L&M rides with him — and does passenger-seat-driving (since he would sit in the front).
+When the older one had begun driving (after attaining the legal age for driving of course!), he had to swear a solemn oath to abide by certain conditions every time he took the car out — one of them being that the L&M rides with him — and does passenger-seat-driving (since he would insist on sitting in the front).